siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 rely on a mix of formal specifications, template compilation recipes, and standardized tuning parameters.

-In 2017, the US Defense Advanced Projects Agency (DARPA) established the disruptive IDEA and POSH research programs aiming to reduce the barrier to hardware specialziation.
+In 2017, the US Defense Advanced Research Projects Agency (DARPA) established the disruptive IDEA and POSH research programs aiming to reduce the barrier to hardware specialziation.
 The IDEA program aimed to "develop a fully automated no-human-in-the-loop circuit layout